Support

 Summary

-Use this guide when a Dahua system has too many nuisance alerts, weak event clips or confusion about whether it is using basic motion or SMD properly.
+Use this guide when a Dahua system is creating too many false alarms, not enough useful alerts, or the owner is unsure whether the site should use basic motion or SMD.

 Applies to